 Speaking of Puerto Vallarta, one must-see attraction is the pedestrian sidewalk known as El Malecón.
 Stroll along at any time of the day and take in the breathtaking scenery along the coast, as well as the statues and impressive sand displays that line the beach.

 If you find yourself in the Oaxaca region along the Pacific coast of Mexico, stop in at Playa Zipolite, a one-mile beach that is known for its progressive and hippie-esque vibe.
-In times past, this area was known as a nudist beach, and while some of that association is justified in today’s world, it’s more known for being a staple of counterculture.
+In times past, this area was known as a nudist beach, and while some of that association is justified in today’s world, it’s more known for being a staple of the counterculture.

 Head inland just slightly and take in El Tajín, a Veracruz city established between 600-900 AD.
 As the home of their entire civilization, there are over 150 structures on the site, though only a few dozen are rebuilt and open to the public.
 Still, the ruins play an important part of Mexico’s history and stand as a monument to their heritage.